duplocloud/docs/aws/quick-start/step-1-infrastructure.md

 # Step 1:  Create Infrastructure and Plan

-Each DuploCloud Infrastructure is a Virtual Private Cloud (VPC) instance that resides in a region that can host Kubernetes clusters, AKS clusters, GKE clusters, EKS or EC2 clusters, or a combination of these, depending on your public cloud provider.
+Each DuploCloud Infrastructure is a Virtual Private Cloud (VPC) network that resides in a region that can host Kubernetes clusters, AKS clusters, GKE clusters, EKS or ECS clusters, or a combination of these, depending on your public cloud provider.
 An Infrastructure can reside On-Premises (On-Prem) or in a Public Cloud.

+do we really need to mention AKS and GKE here?  we are in the AWS quick start

+should we take out the on prem section?  we can support on prem but saying we can create on prem infras is misleading

 After you supply a few basic inputs DuploCloud creates an Infrastructure for you, within AWS and within DuploCloud, with a few clicks.
-Behind the scenes, DuploCloud does a lot with what little you supply — generating the VPC, Subnets, NAT Gateway, Routes, and [EKS ](https://docs.aws.amazon.com/eks/)or [ECS ](https://docs.aws.amazon.com/ecs/)cluster.
+Behind the scenes, DuploCloud does a lot with what little you supply — generating the VPC, Subnets, NAT Gateway, Routes, and [EKS](https://docs.aws.amazon.com/eks/) or [ECS](https://docs.aws.amazon.com/ecs/) cluster.

 With the Infrastructure as your foundation, you can customize an extensible, versatile Platform Engineering development environment by adding Tenants, Hosts, Services, and more.

 _Estimated time to complete Step 1: 40 minutes.
-Much of this time is consumed by DuploCloud's creation of the Infrastructure and enabling your AKS cluster with Kubernetes._
+Much of this time is consumed by DuploCloud's creation of the Infrastructure and enabling your EKS cluster._

 ## Prerequisites